rezervemoney/gitbooks/mechanics-rzr/raising-debt-and-acquiring-eth/the-bank-run-risk/README.md

 ## Scenarios that Could Trigger a Bank Run

 1. **Short-Term ETH Volatility**: If ETH experiences a sudden price crash, the value of ETH collateral declines.
-Since $RZR liquidity is paired with ETH, its price tends to follow, leading lenders to doubt the protocol’s solvency.
+Since RZR liquidity is paired with ETH, its price tends to follow, leading lenders to doubt the protocol’s solvency.
 2. **Sell Pressure on RZR**: Large sell-offs of RZR (whether from profit-taking, short-sellers, or external shocks) can extract liquidity and depress the token price.
 This reduces the collateral buffer, heightening the risk of under-collateralization.
 3. **Sudden Liquidity Withdrawals:** If lenders collectively withdraw capital in a short period, the protocol may be forced to pay abnormally high interest rates to attract replacement capital.
 This further stresses reserves and increases the risk of insolvency.